csrinaldi/angular-router/README.md

 # angular-router-demo
 Angular 6 Router Demo created with the Angular CLI.

+## POC
+Load in named router outlet a component configured how asynchronous

 ## How to use?

 You can simply clone this repo from the CLI: